rbmpvtltd/new-just-search-/rules.md

 - Use **path aliases** from `tsconfig.base.json` (e.g. `@ui/*`, `@utils/*`).
 Avoid `../../../`.
 - Prefer **named exports** over default exports in packages.
-- Enable `strict`, `noImplicitAny`, `noUncheckedIndexedAccess` in TS.
-- Public APIs of each package are re-exported via a single `index.ts` barrel.

 ---